Miss International 2009: Placements

-Special awards

 Number of contestants

 According to the official website, 73 contestants were expected to attend the pageant, but only 65 contestants showed up to compete for the coveted title.

 Contestants from Italy and Suriname withdrew before the pageant started.
 While, contestants from Guam, Guatemala, Kenya, Sudan, Ukraine withdrew 10 days after the pageant started, only 66 contestants continued at the competition.
 A day before the grand final, Costa Rica and Nigeria confirmed not arrived at Chengdu, China due both of them had visa problems, marking the number of contestants decreased to 64.
 Sudan finally arrived at Chengdu to attend the preliminary judging, rehearsals and the grand final with others contestants.
 The number of contestants finally increased to 65.